atmtools/arts/python/doc/source/arts_interface.rst

    +----------------------------------+---------------------+

 In addition to the groups, the **pyarts** package provides a number of specialized classes to represent ARTS groups.
-Refer to :ref:`ARTS classes` for an overview.
+Refer to :ref:`the pyarts datatypes <pyarts_datatypes>` for an overview.

 .. note:: The interface performs some simple conversions in order to simplify assigning values to WSVs.
 For groups :code:`Vector`, :code:`Matrix` and